Where To Drink With The Locals: The 33 Best Bars In Budapest

 Head to Lumen Café if you'd like to avoid the tourist-heavy streets of the Jewish Quarter but still get a cup of specialty coffee or craft beer in a hip neighborhood.
 With egg-based breakfast dishes, a full-service kitchen, and a sleek interior featuring plenty of greens, concrete, and wood finishes, Lumen is more than your average neighborhood café.
 But it's the patrons — students, artists, and local bohemians — who give soul to the place.

-If you'd like to hang out with the next generation of Hungarian actors and actresses while sipping wallet-friendly beers and spritzers (fröccs), look no further than Rácskert, located in the heart of the old Jewish Quarter.
+If you'd like to hang out with the next generation of Hungarian actors and actresses while sipping beers and spritzers (fröccs), look no further than Rácskert, located in the heart of the old Jewish Quarter.
 Here, many current and former students from the University of Theatre and Film Arts go to unwind.
 A food truck stationed on the premises can help you slow the rise in blood alcohol levels (with vegan options, too).
 While Rácskert is mainly prized as a summer destination, there's a small indoor area for the colder months where you can run into high-energy Hungarian folk dance performances.

 Amid downtown Budapest's overpriced tourist traps and dime a dozen “Irish pubs” hides Három Holló, a bar with an entirely different philosophy.
 Named after the favorite watering hole of Endre Ady, one of Hungary’s poet laureates from the early 20th century, Három Holló occupies a three-story space that fuses a cafe with an exhibition space and a concert venue.
 On any week, there might be a photography pop-up and a couple of contemporary jazz concerts.
 (See their packed event calendar.)